Kinderdjik, Netherlands

 Currently, water flow is controlled by two diesel pumps located in a nearby pump house.
 However, the windmills are still operable and used.

 Many of the windmills are inhabited by local families, some of which have been there for generations.
-Each mill must have at least one person living there who has a degree in milling which authorizes them to use the milling machinery.
-However, the pay is fairly low, requiring many of the millers to work additional jobs, such as carpenters and teachers.
+Each mill must have at least one person living there with a milling degree, which authorizes them to use the milling machinery.
+However, the pay is fairly low, requiring many millers to work additional jobs, such as carpenters and teachers.

 The dikes and windmills of Kinderdjik have been in operation for over 700 years and are one of the top tourist attractions in the Netherlands.
-This is one of those “must-see” places if you ever get the chance.
+If you ever get the chance, this is one of those “must-see” places.
 Happy traveling!